Regensburg Bavaria, Germany Travel Guide

 For travelers with mobility challenges, understanding Regensburg's accessibility platforms supports planning.

-Regensburg’s Old Town, with its cobblestone streets and medieval layout, has navigation challenges.
+Regensburg’the Historic District, with its cobbled roads and medieval layout, has navigation challenges.

 Many major attractions offer some accessible routes or facilities.